 Exits

-5. Orders with enabled Reduce only will only reduce your overall position.
+5. Orders with Reduce only enabled will only reduce your overall position.
 They will never increase your overall position size or open a position in the opposite direction.

 DCA